 There is no application fee.
 Finalists and winners will be notified by June.

 For more information, please email us at KukulaAward@WashingtonMonthly.com

 The beloved and brilliant books editor of the Washington Monthly, Kukula (“Kuku” to her legions of friends and fans) made the book review section the home of some of the magazine’s best thinking and writing.

-A keen editor and diplomatic manager of writers, she served as den mother and provisioner of delicious late-night home-cooked meals to a generation of young Washington Monthly journalists.
-“I’ve never met anyone whose combination of personal goodness, plus intellectual and professional abilities, exceeded Kukula’s,” journalist James Fallows wrote in The Atlantic.
+A keen editor and diplomatic manager of writers, she served as den mother and provisioner of delicious late-night home cooked meals to a generation of young Monthly journalists.
+“I’ve never met anyone whose combination of personal goodness, plus intellectual and professional abilities, exceeded Kukula’s,” journalist James Fallows wrote at The Atlantic.

-Married for 31 years to her life partner and best friend, Paul Glastris, editor in chief of the Washington Monthly, she viewed their children, Hope and Adam, as her greatest accomplishments.
+Married 31 years to her life partner and best friend, Paul Glastris, Editor in Chief of the Washington Monthly, she viewed their children, Hope and Adam, as her greatest accomplishments.

-Kukula died in August 2017 at the age of 59 of Acute Respiratory Distress Syndrome.
-To honor her remarkable legacy, her family, friends, and colleagues contributed to a memorial fund that supports this new award.
+Kukula died in August 2017 at age 59 of Acute Respiratory Distress Syndrome.
+To honor her remarkable legacy, her family, friends, and colleagues contributed to a memorial fund that supports this book award.
 To learn more about Kukula’s life, please see Kuku: A Love Story or tributes from people who knew and loved her at LifePosts.com.